 Negative Effects of Worn-Down Teeth

 Over time, tooth enamel erosion can cause other troublesome problems, such as tooth sensitivity.
 If the erosion resulted from grinding or clenching your teeth, the teeth will have uneven wear patterns, and they’ll be out of alignment.
 Poorly aligned teeth are more vulnerable to chips, cracks, and eventual decay.
-While expensive repairs may solve the problem, a tooth broken beneath the gum line usually must be pulled.
+While expensive repairs for teeth grinding damages may solve the problem, a tooth broken beneath the gum line usually must be pulled.

 Consistent tooth grinding can also contribute to jaw joint soreness, and can make it difficult to open your mouth.
 You may also experience headaches (including migraines), dizziness, and ringing in the ears.